postlund/pyatv/docs/documentation/tutorial.md

 it's more for inspiration than complete project.
 There are pitfalls, especially with regards to error handling.

-If you want some inspiration for additional thins to do, here are few:
+If you want some inspiration for additional things to do, here are few:

 * Implement additional commands, e.g. volume control, app launching, artwork or streaming